 The (R)AN Tunnel Info corresponds to the Access Network address of the N3 tunnel corresponding to the PDU session.

-14. AMF to SMF: SM Request (N2 SM information).
+14. AMF to SMF: SM Request (N2 SM information, Handover Indication).

 The AMF forwards the N2 SM information received from (R)AN to the SMF.